iot-bridge-repository/iot-bridge-backend/README.md

 Remember the password must be at least 6 characters and a maximum of 20.

-You can only fill in one password for all users.
+You can only fill in one password for all users and the deafult password is `12345678`.

 Then run the following command: